bifeng/nlp_paper_colletion/notes/BERT Pre-training of Deep Bidirectional Transformers for Language Understanding.md

 + unidirectional $\rightarrow$ bidirectional

++ Task 1: language model

-+ a new pre-training objective: the “masked language model” (MLM).
+  a new pre-training objective: the “masked language model” (MLM).
 The masked language model randomly masks some of the tokens from the input, and the objective is to predict the original vocabulary id of the masked word based only on its context.

   This is a very simple trick that's used in **de-noising auto-encoders**, where we mask some percent of words from the input and have to reconstruct those words from context.
 We call this a "masked LM" but it is often called <u>a Cloze task</u>.